Are you interested in the improvements that are occurring in the shipping industry? Keep reading to learn about the latest and greatest innovations.

 Many shipyards have put a great focus on making vessels that are very efficient shape-wise, in particular the hull.
 Hybrid power technology is another way it is hoped that efficiency can be improved in these sea vessels.
 In fact, it is said to be the premier way forward in order to reduce carbon emissions.

-Having ships that are powered fully by electric would be very difficult at this point in time, but there are indeed models that are helping to lower the huge fuel consumption that is used to power modern ships.
+Having ships that are powered fully by electricity would be very difficult at this point in time, but there are indeed models that are helping to lower the huge fuel consumption that is used to power modern ships.

 Engineers are becoming very competent in reducing carbon footprints to a level that is somewhat tolerable, especially when compared to ships of the past.
 These advances go some way towards helping the environmental concerns that have been raised in recent years.